-The results of the present study as well as relevant discussions have been presented under following sub heads:
+The experimental findings obtained from the present study have been discussed in following heads:

-Profile of craftsmen doing block printing: Age:
+Profile of craftsmen doing block printing :

+Age:

 The data collected on age of respondents revealed that 20 per cent respondents belonged to 35-45 and 45-55 years age group.
-Sixty per cent respondents were more than 55-65 years of age groups (Table 1 and Fig. 1).
+60 per cent respondents were more than 55-65 years of age groups (Table 1 and Fig. 1).